RalphHightower/blog/README.md

 ### Synopsis

-In 2015, I assessed [Trump](https://www.donaldjtrump.com/) as unqualified, and unfit to be president.
+In 2015, I assessed [Trump](https://www.donaldjtrump.com/) as a fucking idiot, unqualified, and unfit to be president.

 There is no university postgraduate, graduate, or undergraduate degree program that offers a degree qualifying one with the skills to be president.